Jubayer254/A-Simple-Portfolio/README.md

-# Simple Calculator With Javascript
+# A Simple Portfolio
 ## Project Overview
-This is a simple web application of a calculator.
+This is a simple portfolio website of myself.
 ## Developed Using
-Programing Languages: HTML, CSS, JavaScript
+Programing Languages: HTML, CSS
 ## Developed By
   Jubayer Hossen
   Email: `jhossen191254@bscse.uiu.ac.bd`